-Activities grouped into this category support the inclusion of people with disabilities and immigrants.
+Activities grouped into this category support the inclusion of immigrants and people with disabilities.
 Additionally, projects addressing early childhood development are funded.

-All projects selected for the Sustainability Bond are situated in highly-regulated and developed countries.
+All projects selected for the Sustainability Bond are in highly-regulated and developed countries.

-The inclusion of people with disabilities entails social benefits such as the enhancement of the quality of their lives.
-Furthermore, inclusion of people with disabilities and immigrants contributes to a more diverse, fair, peaceful and just society with equal opportunities for all.
+The inclusion of people with disabilities entails social benefits such as the enhancement of the quality of life of people with disabilities.
+Furthermore, inclusion of immigrants and people with disabilities contributes to a diverse, fair, peaceful and just society with equal opportunities for all.
 It also enables society to better benefit from the human capital of its population.
 The value of equal opportunities is further supported by pre-school language training.

 Potential social risks include discriminatory access to programmes and services and exclusion through high fees.
-Another social risk could be precarious employment situations for teaching and office staff.
+Moreover, a further social risk is precarious employment situations for teaching and office staff.